 How can I access the vetting results of an edtech application?

-The general public can see that a application has been vetted in the 1EdTech TrustEd Apps Product Directory.
+The general public can see that an application has been vetted in the 1EdTech TrustEd Apps Product Directory.
 A member of 1EdTech can view the detailed vetting results by logging in to the 1EdTech website and viewing an application in the same directory.
 Members may contact 1EdTech for the necessary credentials to log into the website.
-Some members may also access the detailed vetting results through the TrustEd Apps Dashboard.
-This access needs to be set up collaboratively with the member institution, an eligible supplier, and 1EdTech.
+Some members may access the detailed vetting results through the TrustEd Apps Dashboard.
+This access must be set up collaboratively with the member institution, an eligible supplier, and 1EdTech.

 What is the 1EdTech TrustEd Apps Seal of Data Privacy?